Charmiece/Final-Project---CreditCard-Fraud/README.md

 5. What locations frauds occur?
 6. What areas do the company need to pay attention to in order to catch the detection?
 7. What machine learning works the best?

+## Machine Learning Models

+#### Random Oversampling
+* The accuracy score was 87%.
+It matched with SMOTE and undersampling.
+* It was a good model to run.

+#### SMOTE Oversampling
+* The accuracy score was 87%.
+It matched with Random oversampling and undersampling.
+* It was a good model to run.

+#### Undersampling
+* The accuracy score was 87%.
+It matched with SMOTE and Random Oversampling.
+* It was a good model to run.

+#### Combination (Over and Under) Sampling
+* The accuracy score was 50%.

+#### Balanced Random Forest Classifier
+* The accuracy score was 100%.